 Work days can run long

-There is no way for drivers to know what their day is going to look like until they get to work.
-It can be very unpredictable, because they never know how many packages need to be delivered or what traffic will be like.
+Drivers can't know what their day will look like until they get to work.
+It can be very unpredictable because they never know how many packages need to be delivered or what traffic will be like.

 This unpredictability extends to daily schedules.
 Some days can be eight hours, while others can be longer.
 That poses challenges to a life outside work, especially for those with families.